-1. The scheme shall not invest more than 10% of its NAV in debt instruments comprising money market instruments and non-money market instruments issued by a single issuer which are rated not below investment grade by a credit rating agency authorized to carry out such activity under the Act.
+1. Mutual fund scheme shall not invest more than 10% of its NAV in debt instruments comprising money market instruments and non-money market instruments issued by a single issuer which are rated not below investment grade by a credit rating agency authorized to carry out such activity under the Act.
 Such investment limit may be extended to 12% of the NAV of the scheme with the prior approval of the Board of Trustees and the Board of directors of the asset management company:

-Provided that such limit shall not be applicable for investments in Government Securities, treasury bills and Tri-party Repo on government securities or T-bills: Provided further that investment within such limit can be made in mortgaged backed securitised debt which are rated not below investment grade by a credit rating agency registered with the Board:
+Provided that such limit shall not be applicable for investments in Government Securities, treasury bills and Tri-Party Repo on Government securities or treasury bills: Provided further that investment within such limit can be made in mortgaged backed securitised debt which are rated not below investment grade by a credit rating agency registered with the Board.

-Provided further that the schemes already in existence shall within an appropriate time and in the manner, as may be specified by the Board, conform to such limits a.
-10% of its NAV in debt and money market securities rated AAA; or b.
-8% of its NAV in debt and money market securities rated AA; or c.
-6% of its NAV in debt and money market securities rated A and below issued by a single issuer.
+Provided further that the schemes already in existence shall within an appropriate time and in the manner, as may be specified by the Board, conform to such limits.

-As per Clause 12.8.3 of SEBI Master circular dated June 27, 2024, the scheme shall not invest more than:
+As per clause 12.8.3 of SEBI Master circular dated June 27, 2024, the scheme shall not invest more than: